zalando-stups/documentation/components/even.rst

 #. the odd host downloads the user's public SSH key from even (GET /public-keys/jdoe/sshkey.pub)
 #. even retrieves the user's public SSH key from the configured user service (simple HTTP endpoint to get public SSH key by username)
 #. the forced command on odd adds the user "jdoe" to the system and writes the ``authorized_keys`` file
-#. the user "jdoe" finally logs into the odd host using his personal SSH key
+#. the user "jdoe" finally logs into the odd host using their personal SSH key

 Installation
 ============